Linux For Normies (from a normie's point of view)

 !Linux is COMPLICATED and shouldn't be used by inexperienced users who have no programming knowledge.

-You can install an "out-of-the-box distro" like Zorin OS or an Arch-based distro with a Calamari installer
+You can install an "out of the box distro" like Zorin OS or an Arch-based distro with a Calamari installer.

 (Arco Linux is an Arch derviate that prides itself for teaching people how to use Arch, I cannot attest to that as I haven't used it myself).